 Salted caramel & peanut butter s’mores

 Could this be one of the greatest flavour combinations of all time?
-The waffle biscuits add an extra element of caramel goodness, plus we used all-American peanut butter cups for extra Stateside kudos.
+The waffle biscuits add an extra element of caramel goodness, plus we used all-American peanut butter cups for extra American flavour.

-Chocolate Hob Nobs sandwich the classic toffee and banana flavour combination in this ultra-sweet dessert s’more, with a traditional marshmallow melty layer added for good measure.
-Digestives or Rich Tea would work too.
+Chocolate Hobnobs are used to sandwich the classic toffee and banana combo in this ultra-sweet dessert s’more, with a traditional marshmallow melty layer for good measure.
+Digestives or rich tea biscuits would work, too.

 Lemon meringue s’mores

 Proving the flexibility of s’mores, this citrus version uses shortbread rounds as the outer layer.
 Any jam or spread could be used in place of curd, or try a different flavour – our homemade passion fruit curd would turn things a touch tropical.

 Pumpkin pie s’mores

 Two classic American sweets become one in our autumnal pumpkin pie s’mores.
 Canned pumpkin purée is a great cheat’s ingredient, as it bypasses the need to deal with a whole, fresh gourd.
 You’ll find it in cans, usually imported from the US.